rabayarabu/Foundations-project-management/README.md

 Choosing an approach that works best for the project, the organization, and the team takes time and practice.
 You’ll learn more about how to choose a project management approach throughout this certificate program.
 In the meantime, take a look at how this article breaks down common methodologies and when (or when not) to use them:
 Which project management methodologies should you use?

+# A project manager's role within different organizational structures
+you learned about the way a company is arranged, which is called organizational structure.
+You also learned that two of the most common organizational structures are Classic and Matrix.

+Understanding the differences in Classic and Matrix organizational structures can help you ask questions during a job interview to fully understand the role and responsibilities you are considering.
+This will also help you understand which skills will be most important for you to have if you get the position.

+Once you are hired into a role, knowing a company’s organizational structure can help you identify key points of communication and key stakeholders.
+It can also help you navigate within the organization when you need support or need to determine who has authority in a certain situation.
+Let’s examine the characteristics of each of these organizational structures in greater depth so you can identify the type of structure an organization has and how to navigate it as a project manager.
+## Classic organizational structures